schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tuesday

-A motorized dancer lasts a reversing allotment at a equipment room.
+A motorized dancer lasts a reversing allotment at an equipment room.

 ## Recurrence